Illinois Legislative Action Committee (ILAC)

 FAQs About ILAC

 The Community Associations Institute (“CAI”) and in particular, the Illinois Chapter, have dedicated themselves to political involvement on behalf of their members.
 The Illinois Legislative Action Committee (“ILAC”) represents the interests of CAI – Illinois Chapter members with respect to federal, state and local legislation and regulatory activities.
 Condominiums and other community associations are significantly affected by statutory changes.
-State and local legislation can either solve current problems or significantly and adversely effect the operations and governance of community associations.
+State and local legislation can either solve current problems or significantly and adversely affect the operations and governance of community associations.
 It is crucial that CAI-Illinois’ position be considered by those that make our laws in Illinois.
 ILAC is the primary voice for community associations in the Illinois legislature and municipal governments.

 ILAC actively interacts with other organizations to achieve common goals.
 ILAC is non-partisan and serves only to further the interests of the community association constituency.

 ILAC serves three important functions for the Chapter and its members.
 First, ILAC takes a pro-active role and develops legislation for introduction in the Illinois legislature, and reviews, monitors, supports or opposes pending federal, state and local legislation or regulations, and collectively takes “a position” on each bill, which is then conveyed to elected officials in Washington or Springfield – ILAC also enrolls the efforts of the Chapter membership in influencing the course of proposed legislation through letter-writing campaigns; second, ILAC provides educational services to the Chapter membership, conducting two legal forums each year to update Chapter members on legal and legislative developments affecting community associations, and ILAC members contribute articles to Common Interest magazine; and third, ILAC monitors growing trends and develops strategies to protect community associations, and promotes, communicates, and implements CAI public policy at the state level.